nhobson99/datConverter/README.md

 Finally, to run the program, call `python3 datConverter.py config.txt` replacing config.txt with whatever configuration file you intend to use.
+Alternatively, run with no command line arguments to create the subdirectories and exit.

 <h3>Additional Usage Information</h3>